-Treasury to pay

-Fannie Mae's net worth as of December 31, 2012, was \$7.2 billion resulting from comprehensive net income of \$18.8 billion less \$11.6 billion paid to Treasury in senior preferred stock dividends during 2012.
-As a result, Fannie Mae did not request a draw from Treasury in 2012 to fund the PSPA.44
+In August 2012, FHFA and Treasury agreed to a third amendment to the PSPAs that, among other things, replaced the fixed dividend rate the enterprises pay beginning in the first quarter of 2013.
+This ended the circular practice of the enterprises drawing comprehensive net income of \$18.8 billion less \$11.6 billion paid to Treasury in senior preferred stock dividends during 2012.
+As a result, Fannie Mae did not request a draw from Treasury in 2012 to fund the PSPA.